rodrigo-caballero/linepyline/README.md

 # Set line profile to use
 # You can choose between 'lorentz', 'voigt' and 'pseudovoigt'
-# the latter approximates the voigt profile by a linear combination
+# The latter approximates the Voigt profile by a linear combination
-# of Lorentzian and Gaussian profiles; the approximation is better than
+# of Lorentzian and Gaussian profiles; the approximation is good (better than
-# 1.2% error and the run time is ~half that of the full Voigt profile
+# 1.2% error) and the run time is ~half that of the full Voigt profile
 line_shape = 'pseudovoigt'

 # Do the calculation -- this will compute mass absorption coefficients, optical depth